Baggage Shipping to Malaysia

 You need be familiar with current Malaysian customs rules when shipping goods to Malaysia.
 You should be fully aware of any duty that you need to pay and what items are allowed to be shipped to Malaysia, which items are restricted, and which are entirely disallowed.
 Read the section below on ‘What can I send to Malaysia?
 What items are restricted?’ to find out more.

 Important Malaysia Customs Information

-Malaysian customs require a detailed list of the personal effects being shipped and a copy of the consignee’s passport.
-The name on the shipping documents should match the name on the passport.
+Malaysian customs require a detailed list of the personal effects being shipped and a copy of the consignee’s passport matching the named receiver on the order.

 Shipments with a declared value exceeding $145 will incur a 24hr customs clearance delay and will be inspected by Malaysian officials.